Tokugawa in Kanji, Katakana and Hiragana - Zangyo-Ninja

 SUZUKI in Kanji and Katakana as Japanese family name - Zangyo-Ninja

-Etymology of the Suzuki surname Suzuki is said to be the second most common surname in Japan.
-Originating from Kii Province (Wakayama Prefecture), it began when the Hozumi clan, who served as Shinto priests in Shingu City, Wakayama Prefecture, adopted the Suzuki surname.
-A branch family of the Hozumi clan adopted the surname Suzuki. … Read More
+Hello, Mr. Suzuki.
+This is an explanation of the origin of the surname Suzuki, which is shared by your ancestors and friends.
+Suzuki is said to be the second most common surname in Japan.
+Originating from Kii Province (Wakayama Prefecture), it began when the Hozumi clan, who served as Shinto priests in Shingu City, … Read More

 vector